NILOTIC WANDERINGS

 Finally, the climax of the show as far as I'm concerned: in Karnak I found the oldest smiley emoticon in the world:

 After Karnak, the guide took us for another consumer break, this time in a store where papyrus is made and sold.
-We were treated to a brief but interesting demonstration of the manufacture of this material, then the harassment Egyptian shopkeepers always engage in allowed them to sell me a papyrus on which Horus and Hathor contemplate my first name in hieroglyphics, inscribed inside a cartouche (like the names of pharaohs on the walls of temples).
+We were treated to a brief but interesting demonstration of the manufacture of this material, then the harassment Egyptian shopkeepers always engage in allowed them to sell me a papyrus on which Horus and Hathor contemplate my first name in hieroglyphs, inscribed inside a cartouche (like the names of pharaohs on the walls of temples).

 (Photos by Cecilia Camus, except for the third one: photo by Mireille Legros)

 We also went to a jewelry store, where the sellers, very unusually, left the tourists alone, even more so in my case as I was clearly not the target anyway.
-They had a corner that displayed cheap and kitschy bits and pieces for sale too, so I bought a magnet for my fridge, depicting a scene that's absurd (Tutankhamun, strangely wearing his famous funerary mask, looks at his mother Nefertiti, and between them are the pyramids of Giza even though Tutankhamun was buried in the Valley of the Kings, and Nefertiti was queen when the capital was Thebes then when it was Amarna, not when it was Memphis) but, for that very reason, all the funnier.
+They had a corner that displayed cheap and kitschy bits and pieces for sale too, so I bought a magnet for my fridge, depicting a scene that's absurd (Tutankhamun, strangely wearing his famous funerary mask, looks at his stepmother, Nefertiti, and between them are the pyramids of Giza even though Tutankhamun was buried in the Valley of the Kings, and Nefertiti was queen when the capital was Thebes then when it was Amarna, not when it was Memphis) but, for that very reason, all the funnier.

 Finally, the day concluded with a visit to the Luxor Temple at sunset.
 Like Karnak (even if it is much smaller), this temple is dedicated to Amun (in his dual aspect of Amun-Ra the solar god and Amun-Min the ithyphallic god), and is the work of several pharaohs (the oldest parts dating from Amenhotep III and Ramesses II).
 There are giant statues of these pharaohs, including, of course, Ramesses II.
 There are impressive peristyle courtyards.